 After the completion of the Bent Pyramid, which also stand nearby in the Necropolis at Dahshur, Sneferu set out to correct the mistakes that were made in the construction of his that pyramid and the one at Meidum that collapsed during construction.
 The Red Pyramid, finished sometime at the beginning of the 26th century BC, was to be first successful attempt to construct a true pyramid, making it the most direct inspiration for the later 4th Dynasty pyramids at Giza.
 The squat appearance of this pyramid in comparison to other pyramids of comparable size is due to the fact that its sides are included at the relatively shallow angle of 43 degrees.
 After the engineering mistake that led to the ‘bend’ in the Bent Pyramid, Sneferu’s builders presumably decided to build this pyramid using the same angle of inclination that had allowed for the completion of the Bent Pyramid.

-Our second Pyramid tour takes us to Sakkara and see the Pyramid of Djoser.
+Our second Pyramid tour took us to Sakkara and see the Pyramid of Djoser.
 Unlike Dahshur where the Pyramids just stand there on their own, in Saqqara the pyramid sits inside a complex

 Djoser’s Step Pyramid at Saqqara is one of the most important archeological sites in all of Egypt.
 While it may not be as impressive or as famous as the Giza Pyramids, this structure predates them and it is vital to archeologists’ understanding of the development of pyramid construction.
 The Step Pyramid was built in the 27th century BC during the 3rd dynasty rule of Djoser.
 It is the first pyramid built in Egypt and while it is not a ‘true pyramid’ with smooth sides, like those at Giza and Dahshur, it remains an important stepping stone in their development.
 It is also the first large-scale cut-stone structure in the world.
 The structure consists of the six distinct layers, or steps, of diminishing size built on top of one another.
 Archeologists understand this to be an embellishment of earlier an earlier practice where pharaohs were buried under a mastaba, a flat rectangular structure somewhat like a large grave covering.
 Djoser’s builders decided to stack several of these structures to create a more imposing monument to the pharaoh, creating the structure we see today that stands 203 feet tall.
 In doing so, they took the first step toward the creation of the pyramids that have made Ancient Egypt famous throughout the ages.

-We are hungry by the time we finish Saqqara so when we reached Giza we stopped to have lunch in Abu Shakra Restaurant where you can have your lunch with Pyramid view.
-It is one of those touristy restaurant but we are starving and our food (mixed grill) are actually pretty tasty so no complaints there.
+We were starving by the time we finished Saqqara so when we reached Giza we stopped to have lunch first in Abu Shakra Restaurant where you could have your lunch with Pyramid view.
+It was one of those touristy restaurant but we were starving and our food (mixed grill) were actually pretty tasty so no complaints there.